s-jcs/rider-cam/README.md

 # rider-cam

-Still a work in progress.

-A ruby based drive recorder for Raspbery Pi (Raspbian OS).
+A test run at making a ruby based drive recorder for Raspbery Pi (Raspbian OS).

 This app will...
 1) Use raspberry pi's native camera app `raspivid` to record video when offline